StudentEng2016/CENG315.Project2/README.md

 -   Monitor the temperature around the plant,

--   Provide light to the plant,
+-   Provide light to the plant.

--   Check the moisture of the soil,

--   Also, check the pH content of soil.

 **Database Work Breakdown**